mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

 In general, it is not possible to automatically determine which encoding to use due to this problem.
 Just because we don't get an error message doesn't mean that we decoded the bytes correctly.

+This is why VSCode does not try to automatically determine which encoding to use for files.

 ### Modern Encodings and Unicode

 Since the 1980s, many more encodings for Chinese characters have been developed.